leytilera/addonscript-spec/docs/api/features/files.md

 This endpoint can be used to retrieve information about a file from the hash value of the file.
-If the instance can't find the file by the hash or does not know the specified hash algorithm, it must respond with status code 404.
+If the instance can't find the file by the hash or does not know the specified hash algorithm, it MUST respond with status code 404.

 #### Path variables: